Do I need an eye exam? //

 What does BC Medical cover?

-BC Medical does not cover routine eye exams for adults 19-64 years old.
+BC Medical does not cover routine eye exams for adults 19-64 years old unless you have underlying medical issues related to your eyes.
 In our office we accept what BC Medical pays for children as full payment for the eye exam, so there is no extra charge for kids.
 For seniors there is an extra charge of $59 over the amount BC Medical pays.

 Do you bill 3rd party insurance?